 Coventry: The making of a modern city 1939-73

-Paperback by Jeremy Gould, Caroline Gould
+By Jeremy Gould, Caroline Gould

 The redevelopment of Coventry city centre to plans by Gibson and his successors provided an intensely urban and civilised centre, embodying new planning principles.
 Post-war Coventry was hugely influential and Gibson's ideas helped to shape the rebuilding of other city centres, the post-war new towns and developments in Europe.
 Despite incremental change in the subsequent decades the planning and architecture of Gibson's city centre are still clearly legible.